This is the land adjacent to the Indus River

 Delhi.
 This, Mangubarni refused.
 He then withdrew from Lahore

-and made his way towards the Salt Range where he first attached
+and made his way towards the Salt Range where he first attacked

 and defeated the Khokars and then found it better to enter into